 Anne Gillian Ward, 1929 - 2014: An Appreciation

 Gill loved to dance!
 She was dancing to the end….
 For a fuller appreciation, please visit our special page: Anne Gillian Ward: An Appreciation.

 Norwich Playford Ball

 Norwich Historical Dance are pleased to announce that they will be taking over the running of the much loved 'Norwich Assembly Ball' starting in November 2016 with their first 'Norwich Playford Ball'.
 More information to follow and our grateful thanks to Freda for organising the Balls for so many years.

-Norwich Historical Dance stepped back further in time to previous performances and went back to the 13th c., to ensure King John signed the Magna Carta at the 'Barley Mow', Wittensham, Suffolk.
+Norwich Historical Dance stepped back further in time to previous performances and went back to the 13th c., to ensure King John signed the Magna Carta at the 'Barley Mow', Witnesham, Suffolk.

 Norwich Lanes Fair, 2015

-As part of the Norwich Lanes Fair, 2015, Norwich Historical Dance are performing 17th and 18th century dances at Strangers Hall Summer Fair during the afternoon of Sunday 5th July with accompaniment of 'Minstrels Gallery' who play a variety of Early musical instruments.
-All welcome; no need to book..
+Norwich Historical Dance performed 17th and 18th century dances during the Norwich Lanes Fair, 2015.
+They danced in the Undercroft at Strangers Hall Summer Fair during the afternoon of Sunday 5th July with accompaniment of 'Minstrels Gallery' who played a variety of Early Music instruments.